-This is the guide I wish I’d had the first time.
-It covers the best things to do in Funchal, written in an order that makes your day easier, rather than turning it into a sweaty relay race between attractions.
+This is the guide I wish I had during my first visit.
+It highlights the best things to do in Funchal, laid out in a way that makes it easy to follow, rather than turning it into a sweaty sprint from one attraction to the next.

 If you’re building a bigger trip, here’s my Madeira itinerary for a week-long route.